narciero/TokenCrypt/README.md

 TokenCrypt tokenCrypt = new TokenCrypt(tokenStore, keyStore);

-// Create a Token
+// Create and save a Token
 Token token = new Token("MyTokenId", "MyTokenValue");

-// Save the token
 tokenCrypt.saveToken(token);

 // Retrieve/Delete the token